the-turing-way/the-turing-way/book/website/communication/podcasts/podcasts-personal-stories.md

 It is incredibly hard to relax ‘on tape’, even if you are a good public speaker.
 It is normal to feel anxious so don’t be surprised if you get very tense.
 The best thing to do to overcome this is to press record and then just chat with people, even do some warm-up/ice breaker type exercises to get everyone comfortable.

-You will hate your own voice, everybody does, but you will learn to accept it in time.
+You will hate your voice, everybody does, but you will learn to accept it in time.
 Aim to speak normally, as you would to someone sitting next to you.
-Smile when you speak, it really makes a difference.
+Smile when you speak, it makes a difference.

-Always ensure you get people to say their own name at least once on the recording so you have the correct pronunciation (and check people’s preferred pronouns too).
+Always ensure you get people to say their name at least once on the recording so you have the correct pronunciation (and check people’s preferred pronouns too).

 Take some brief notes as they speak so you can come back to earlier points or ask follow-up questions.

-Aim for quality not quantity, better to have one great episode a month than four okay ones.
+Aim for quality, not quantity, better to have one great episode a month than four okay ones.
 However, if you are looking to have a large audience it is probably best to be weekly or biweekly.

 **Zoe** - Do it as a conversation and have an idea of the audience in mind.
 Make sure that you ask questions to get the information for listeners to put ideas into practice - empower people to take action.

-If you are trying to start a listener base, then try to interview people that have a lot of followers on twitter so they can retweet.
+If you are trying to start a listener base, then try to interview people that have a lot of followers on Twitter so they can retweet.

-Also make sure you block the whole day for the interview as it is time consuming and takes up a lot of energy.
+Also, make sure you block the whole day for the interview as it is time-consuming and takes up a lot of energy.

 ## 6. Do you have any tips on things to avoid?

-**Emma** - See other podcasts as opportunities for collaboration and cross-promotion not competition.
+**Emma** - See other podcasts as opportunities for collaboration and cross-promotion, not competition.

-Don’t be vain: if you are interviewing you should try and ensure your guests sound good and edit your content down, unless you are making a truly important point.
+Don’t be vain: if you are interviewing you should try and ensure your guests sound good and edit your content down unless you are making a truly important point.

 Don’t be afraid to ask ‘stupid questions’: if you don’t understand something your listeners might not either.